 Welcoming a new apprentice

-While some people do an apprenticeship later in life, the majority of apprentices are still in school or have left school recently.
-For many, their apprenticeship will be their first job.
-Here are a few tips to help you start working with your apprentice:
+While some people do an apprenticeship later in life, most apprentices are still in school or have left school recently.

 Need some help to start working with your apprentice?

 It’s a whole new environment with a whole new set of rules your apprentice won’t know.
 Concepts you’re used to – like professionalism or health and safety – might be totally new to them.
 Make your expectations clear, and be patient while they learn the ropes.
 If you don’t already have one, consider starting an induction program that will help all your future employees.